nixblik/drawscii/README.md

 ## Acknowledgments

 I really like [ditaa](https://github.com/stathissideris/ditaa).
-Draawsci adopts many of its features, while taking a somewhat different approach to parsing and graphics output generation.
+Drawscii adopts many of its features, while taking a somewhat different approach to parsing and graphics output generation.